 How we can capitalise on a difficult situation, like the Covid19 outbreak, and the changes it has brought to our lives, and not only survive, but come out the other side stronger than ever.

 What if we choose to see this as a Pattern Interrupt and a beautiful opportunity to re-evaluate our lives and course correct?

 Practical steps we can take, not just in these challenging times, but at any time in our lives, in order to thrive.

-John Awen is a published author, public speaker for animal rights and veganism, vegan nutritionist and Beneath the Wood animal sanctuary co-owner.
+John Awen is a published author, public speaker for animal rights and veganism and vegan nutritionist.
 John openly shares with us his story of drug addiction, violence and experiences of animal slaughter, to his spiritual and vegan awakening, and journey into animal rights/vegan advocacy.
 His story is an inspiring example of how when you hit rock bottom, if you just get up and keep going, gifts and rewards, not to mention personal growth and evolution, await you on the other side.